I'm a software engineer / entrepreneur on a mission to build products and services that are more decentralized and equitable.

 I was an early contributer to many projects in the Ruby ecosystem, including Rails.

 I got my start in technology in the early 90's as an operator of a BBS, an early form of pre-Internet social network.
-I taught myself to code so I could make plugins for the BBS.
+I taught myself to code to make plugins for it.

 I focused more on the hardware side in college, once designing a 16-bit microprocessor for a class project.
 I graduated with an M.S in Electrical Engineering with a focus on Electromagnetics.